Support and Wellbeing

 Students with families

 Lancaster University is a supportive and inclusive place to study, and we are particularly welcoming of students with families.
 The city of Lancaster boasts numerous galleries, museums and attractions to keep children entertained, and has a number of excellent schools.
-Meanwhile on campus, there is a strong community of postgraduate students with young families, with a whole host of support services available.
+Meanwhile on campus, there is a strong community of postgraduate students with young families, a family friendly study and social space within Graduate College (open 9am-7pm daily) - plus a whole host of support services available.
 We also offer a range of accommodation options suitable for families, from one-bedroom flats ideal for couples, to three-bedroom family homes.

 Located close to the University reception, the Chaplaincy Centre is a space dedicated for use by the different faith communities of Lancaster University.
 There are also many different faith groups that may be able to support you during your time here.
 These include the Buddhist group, the Christian Union, the Islamic Society, the Jewish Society, the Chinese Christian Fellowship, and the Liminal group for LGBT+ people of all faiths.